 Days with Grey participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-- Use a visual timer – This is a great timer to use for a child that continues to poke their head out the door asking when the time is up.
-If your child is satisfied with the quiet time expectations, keep the visual timer as a backup.
+- Use a visual timer – This is an excellent timer for a child who continues to poke his or her head out the door, asking when the time is up.
+It will also help your child better understand the concept of time.

 - Start small – begin with a short window of quiet time, and slowly increase the time.
-For example, start with 10 minutes on the first day and increase by 3 minutes each day until you reach your desired length.
+For example, you may want to start with 10 minutes on the first day and increase by 3 minutes the next day until you reach your desired length.

 Quiet time activities & ideas